propelorm/Propel2/documentation/cookbook/symfony2/mastering-symfony2-forms-with-propel.markdown

 Now, imagine you want to add your books to some lists for book clubs.
 A `BookClubList` can have many `Book` objects and a `Book` can be in many lists (`BookClubList`).
 This is a **Many-To-Many** relation.

-Add the following defintion to your `schema.xml ` and rebuild your model classes:
+Add the following definition to your `schema.xml ` and rebuild your model classes:

 {% highlight xml %}
 <table name="book_club_list" description="Reading list for a book club.">